zabokaa/vina/README.md

 ### As a Guest-user [...]

 - I want to read recommendations (posts and comments).
-- I want to be informed about the aim of the page.
 - I want to easily navigate the site.
 - I want to be able to create my own profile.